ForbiddenApps/test4/README.md

 # Realistic Image Generator 🤖 📷
-Realistic Image Generator is a tool to generate realistic images with AI (artificial intelligence)
+Realistic Image Generator is a tool to generate realistic images with AI (artificial intelligence).
 ![real](https://github.com/ForbiddenApps/Realistic-Image-Generator/assets/164560634/63854d34-a149-467c-b4ed-bf8992d4da4d)

 Some images generated using ladies as an example: